 Despite all that’s now known about breast cancer, there’s still no easy answer to the question many women diagnosed with the disease ask: What are breast cancer causes, and why did it develop in me?

-It’s true there are well-known factors that raise the odds of developing a breast malignancy, but not every woman with a strong family history of breast cancer or other recognized risks ever develops the disease.
+There are well-known factors that raise the odds of developing a breast malignancy, but not every woman with a strong family history of breast cancer or other recognized risks ever develops the disease.
 The likely explanation is breast cancer causes are a combination of genetic, hormonal, and environmental factors, according to breast cancer experts at the National Institute of Environmental Health Sciences.

 The genetic link to breast cancer causes